sjsneha/Frontend_task/README.md

 # Workindia_task
-I have created all the required api using NODEJS and I have use mySQL for database. to run and test the api I have used Postman.
+I have created all the required api and I have use mySQL for database. to run and test the api I have used Postman.
 Screenshots are given below.

+## Introduction

+This project was created as part of a task for Work India.
+It's a simple web application built using Node and Express that displays boxes by fetching data from the given API

 ## Screenshot of Website